This page provides a conceptual overview of exporting logs using Cloud Logging.

 For instructions on how to export your logs, go to Next steps on this page.

-You can export copies of some or all of your logs outside of Cloud Logging.
+You can export some or all of your logs to various sink destinations.
 You might want to export logs for the following reasons:

 - To store logs for extended periods.
 Logging typically holds logs for weeks, not years.
 For more information, go to Logs retention periods.